No. 3 Purdue opens season at home against Samford - WTOP News

 FANDUEL SPORTSBOOK LINE: Boilermakers -19.5; over/under is 143.5

-BOTTOM LINE: The No. 3 Purdue Boilermakers host the Samford Bulldogs for the season opener.
+BOTTOM LINE: The No. 3 Purdue Boilermakers host the Samford Bulldogs in the season opener.

-Purdue finished 14-2 at home a season ago while going 29-6 overall.
+Purdue finished 14-2 at home last season while going 29-6 overall.
 The Boilermakers averaged 72.7 points per game last season, 32.9 in the paint, 11.1 off of turnovers and 5.2 on fast breaks.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.